 It is also possible that a cashless exercise may be treated in part as a taxable exchange in which gain or loss would be recognized.
 In such event, a portion of the PubCo Public Warrants to be exercised on a cashless basis could, for U.S. federal income tax purposes, be deemed to have been surrendered in consideration for the exercise price of the remaining PubCo Public Warrants, which would be deemed to be exercised.
 For this purpose, a U.S. Holder may be deemed to have surrendered a number of PubCo Public Warrants having an aggregate value equal to the exercise price for the total number of warrants to be deemed exercised.
 Subject to the PFIC rules discussed below, the U.S. Holder would recognize capital gain or loss in an amount equal to the difference between the exercise price for the total number of warrants deemed exercised and the U.S. Holder's tax basis in such PubCo Public Warrants.
-In this case, a U.S. Holder's tax basis in the PubCo Class A Ordinary Shares received would equal the U.S. Holder's holding period for the PubCo Class A Ordinary Shares would commence on the date of exercise of the warrant or the day following the date of exercise of the warrant.
+In this case, a U.S. Holder's tax basis in the PubCo Class A Ordinary Shares received would equal the U.S. Holder's tax basis in the PubCo Public Warrants exercised plus (or minus) the gain (or loss) recognized with respect to the surrendered warrants.
+It is unclear whether a U.S. Holder's holding period for the PubCo Class A Ordinary Shares would commence on the date of exercise of the warrant or the day following the date of exercise of the warrant.